LPology/ElasticTranscoderPHP/README.md

 ElasticTranscoderPHP
 ====================

-PHP class for interacting with Amazon Elastic Transcoder.
+PHP class for interacting with Amazon Elastic Transcoder that does not require PEAR.

 #### Usage ###